Skip to main content

 What Are the Specific Prohibitions on Data Use?

 The strength of GINA’s protections rests not only on limiting the acquisition of genetic information but also on strictly controlling its use and disclosure.
 Even when information is lawfully collected through a voluntary wellness program, its subsequent handling is subject to stringent rules.
-These prohibitions are designed to create a firewall between an employee’s personal and the individuals who make personnel decisions.
+These prohibitions are designed to create a firewall between an employee’s personal health data and the individuals who make personnel decisions.

 1. Prohibition on Employment Decisions ∞ An employer can never use genetic information, including family medical history gathered from an HRA, to make decisions regarding hiring, firing, promotion, job assignments, or compensation.
 This is the absolute central tenet of the law.